Machhhh/Orders-Service/Readme.md

 			mvn gatling:execute

 ## Application flow
-Once the application is started, a browser at [http://localhost:8090](http://localhost:8090) After login as ADmin, use Swagger to reach REST endpoints [http://localhost:8090/swagger-ui.htm](http://localhost:8090/swagger-ui.htm) , it allows you to make CRUD operations in app. database.
-To see database use: [http://localhost:8090/h2-console/](http://localhost:8090/h2-console/)
+Once the application is started, a browser at [http://localhost:8080](http://localhost:8080) After login as ADmin, use Swagger to reach REST endpoints [http://localhost:8080/swagger-ui.htm](http://localhost:8080/swagger-ui.htm)
 On the frontend side you can check **requests** in the DB by clicking appropriate  buttons ( all req, req by client id (modal select menu), after that the  report will be generated and printed. (+ total count, total value, avg value of requests) There is also possibility to edit, delete selected request or create new from User role.
 Report can be saved, uploaded from/ to CSV, XML file (by default files are stored in your user.home directory.

 ##  Screens